MLH-Fellowship/neo-detection/README.md

 ## Environment Variables

-Rename `.env.example` to `.env` and provide the following environment variables:
+Create a new `.env` file in root directory and use `.env.example` as a reference to provide the following environment variables:

 ```sh
 DJANGO_SECRET_KEY=